wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/glossary.md

 weight: 10
 meta_title: "Credit card user guide - About chargebacks - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
+short_description: "Get familiar with commonly used credit card terms and processes"
 read_more: "."
 ---
 ### 3D Secure